bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 ### Samba version on the Seagate Central
-Although this is not strictly a pre-requisite of this kernel installation procedure it is worth re-emphazing here that the samba file sharing service on the Seagate Central will not work after the new kernel is installed unless arrangements have been made to upgrade it.
+Although this is not strictly a pre-requisite of this kernel installation procedure it is worth reemphasising that the original samba file sharing service on the Seagate Central will not work after the new kernel is installed unless it is upgraded to a modern version.

-See the README.md file in this project and the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the samba service on the Seagate Central.
+See the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the samba service on the Seagate Central.

 https://github.com/bertofurth/Seagate-Central-Samba

 That being said, it's possible to proceed past this point without updating the samba service if you just want to give the new kernel a quick test.
-You will still be able to use the web management service and most of the other services on the Seagate Central.
+You will still be able to access the unit via ssh and the web management service.

 ## Procedure
 ### Workspace preparation